microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/profilephoto-update.md

 Namespace: microsoft.graph

 Update the photo for the specified contact, group, team, or user in a tenant.
-Due to the current limit of 4 MB on the total size of each REST request, the size of the photo you can add is limited to 4 MB.
+The size of the photo you can update to is limited to 4 MB.

 You can use either PATCH or PUT for this operation.